As someone who has earned over $600,000 on the Upwork freelance platform, I’m often asked about the pros and cons of Upwork.

 3. You have to keep your clients on the platform for two years

 Want to get out of paying that Upwork fee altogether?
-No problem, after a couple of years you’re allowed to take your client off the platform and work with them directly.
+No problem, after a couple of years you’re allowed to take your long-term relationships off the platform and work with them directly.

 While this may seem unfair, I always advise not to bite the hand that feeds.
 Two years will come and go before you know it.